 |Wondering if you really need to hire a small business accountant?
 If you don’t have a background in accounting, can't devote the time to learning accounting standards and practices, or can't keep up with changes to regulations and tax policy, it's a smart move to hire a pro who can help you with your everyday accounting tasks.|

-Referrals are a great way to find a small business accountant, but you may already know of an accountant by reputation alone.
+Referrals are a great way to find small business accountants, but you may already know of an accountant by reputation alone.
 If so, reach out and learn more about the services they offer.

 Need some help finding an accountant?
 Check out some of our favorite firms:

-We also like to recommend these bookkeeping services:
+Many business owners also love these bookkeeping services:

 GrowthForce is another great resource for bookkeeping, accounting, and controller services:

 A couple of the firms we've mentioned also offer outsourced CFO services.
 Check them out here: